rhinoed/CIT93-Fall23-pub/w8/README.md

 }
 ```
 #### Clearing TBL Header
 This how I cleared the table header.
+I have used a ternary operator which evaluates if `cfpData` is not equal to zero.
+If it passes then `renderTable()`is called otherwise I replace all children of `TBL` with an empty string.
 ```javascript
  cfpData.length !== 0 ? renderTable() : TBL.replaceChildren("");
 ```